 You hear pizza, you think cheese that flows like roof tar; pepperoni slices cupping in the oven, filling with grease; and a crust so overladen with toppings it droops like sorrow when you try to lift a slice.

 These seven pizzas are different.
 We designed them to be elegant and summery, but full of flavor.
 Only one has a foundation of red sauce (okay, two, but one of those is not what you’re expecting), and all of them get flavor from good-quality cheeses: smoked mozzarella, chèvre, Gorgonzola.
 Also, they’re vegetarian, in a totally inconsequential way that avoids dogma, allowing instead for maximum pleasure.

 How to Make Them

 The recipes below are pretty casual—no measurements involved at all except in one case—and you can tweak them as you please.
-For the base, use those raw balls of store-bought pizza dough for convenience, or make our Pizza Dough recipe.
+For the base, use those raw balls of store-bought pizza dough for convenience, or make this easy Pizza Dough recipe.
 (Our Whole Wheat Pizza Dough recipe and Grilled Pizza Dough recipe are other options.)

 You can cook any of them either in the oven or on the grill:

 Ooni Fyra Portable Wood-Fired Pizza Oven, $249 from Williams Sonoma

 If you happen to have more advanced gear for making pizza, you can use that too.